oaljoundi/CBL-Mariner/docs/index.md

 	  bare-metal x64 or ARM64) and allows the customer to build on top of it as needed.
 * **Support & Updates**:
-	- 72 hours SLA for critical vulnerabilities.
+	- 72 hour SLA for critical vulnerabilities.
-	- Live patching for Mariner kernel CEVs
 	- Patches automatically available for the customer to update when most convenient for them.
 	- `dnf` infrastructure used for upgrading packages.